randima-dilshani/Api-Pro-Website/README.md

 # 🤖 AI Tools Used

-This project leveraged AI-powered development tools to accelerate building the website:
+* This project leveraged AI-powered development tools to accelerate building the website:

-GitHub Copilot: Assisted with writing React components, state management, and API integration, speeding up coding and reducing boilerplate.
+* GitHub Copilot: Helped in writing React components, managing state, and reducing repetitive boilerplate code — especially in pages like contactud.jsx and apidocs.jsx.

-v0.dev: Generated initial UI components from text prompts, especially for the Hero section and Pricing cards, which saved about 2 hours.
+* v0.dev: Used to generate the Hero section, the Pricing table UI and Team members card view.
+This saved me about 3 hours of manual design and implementation.

-Tailwind CSS IntelliSense: For rapid styling and autocomplete in CSS classes.
+* Tailwind CSS IntelliSense: For rapid styling and autocomplete in CSS classes.

-Using these AI tools helped focus on UX and responsiveness while quickly scaffolding components.
+* Using these AI tools helped focus on UX and responsiveness while quickly scaffolding components.

 # 📝 Notes & Decisions

-The website is built with React (using functional components and hooks).
+* The website is built with React (using functional components and hooks).

-Tailwind CSS is used for styling and responsive design.
+* Tailwind CSS is used for styling and responsive design.

+* Navbar is fully responsive with desktop and mobile support, including a hamburger menu and animated transitions.

-The About Us page fetches real data from the JSONPlaceholder API to display team member profiles dynamically.
+* The About Us page fetches real data from the JSONPlaceholder API to display team member profiles dynamically.

-The sidebar navigation in the API Documentation page is responsive with mobile toggling.
+* The sidebar navigation in the API Documentation page is responsive with mobile toggling.

-All pages are fully responsive for desktop, tablet, and mobile views.
+* All pages are fully responsive for desktop, tablet, and mobile views.

-Form validation and submission in the Contact page are minimal (no backend integration yet).
+* Form validation and submission in the Contact page are minimal (no backend integration yet).

-Git is used for version control with meaningful commit messages.
+* Git is used for version control with meaningful commit messages.